The easiest way to introduce some new, fun and exciting things into your life, is to first make some room by getting rid of old, limiting habits.

 SAYING “I CAN’T”

-Few years ago I read a book I’m sure many of you have heard of before: Napoleon Hill’s Think and Grow Rich.
-There was one piece of advice that really stuck with me, so I wrote it down on a piece of paper and look at it almost every single day:
+A few years ago I read a book I’m sure many of you have heard of before: Napoleon Hill’s Think and Grow Rich.
+There was one piece of advice that really stuck with me, so I wrote it down on a piece of paper and look at it almost every single day: “Guard your speech.
+Never speak of yourself, your affairs, or of anything else in a discouraged or discouraging way.
+Never admit the possibility of failure, or speak in a way that infers failure as a possibility.”

 Ever since then, I try my best to not use phrases like: “I can’t.”
 Whenever I talk about something that I plan to accomplish, I don’t say “if” I say “when.”
 When we think (or say) “I can’t” a lot us think that it means “I won’t.”
 It can also imply that you’re not willing to do what it takes to get things done (whatever those “things” are).
 This also creates a possibility (and fear) of failure in your mind.
 It might not seem like a big deal, but that’s where a lot of that negative self-talk comes from.
 If you keep saying “I can’t” over and over again, you’ll slowly start to discourage yourself.
 And that, can suck that power and drive out of you.